 At that point, after all had conceded that I would not be joining them that evening, Brad insisted that I allow him to at least buy me another beer.
 I decided to be magnanimous and let him do just that.

 After this now third beer over the course of an hour, I rose from the table, trying desperately not to stumble and make a scene (I figured one a day was the maximum for such a tiny place).
 After an initial, yet practically imperceptible bobble, I made it out the door and up to my room.

 There I stayed for the better part of an hour, actually doing some paperwork and flipping a few channels (I may have also dozed off for a few minutes—OK, several minutes, but that is not germane to this part of the story).

 When I finally emerged from my self-imposed exile, there was no sign of any of the others, so I figured it was safe to venture to my favorite restaurant in town, just on the other side of the castle.

-Ghent is a fascinating town in many ways, but it is a minefield for someone as navigationally challenged as I. The streets and landmarks seem to have been haphazardly placed, with no rhyme nor reason.
-Thus, a normal ten minute walk took me the better part of an hour to find the restaurant that I had visited at least four times prior.
+Gent is a fascinating town in many ways, but it is a minefield for someone as navigationally challenged as I. The streets and landmarks seem to have been haphazardly placed, with no rhyme nor reason.
+Thus, a normal ten-minute walk took me the better part of an hour to find the restaurant that I had visited at least four times prior.